spectrocloud/librarium/packages/docs/content/00-release-notes.md

 The 2.2.0 Palette enhancements are:
 * Palette users can now provision and manage their [Kubernetes clusters using edge appliances](/clusters/new-clusters/edge/) in addition to usual data centers or cloud environments.
 * Palette has been upgraded to use a newer version of the CNCF Cluster API for better automation, integration and efficiency.
-* Becuase we have upgraded Cluster API version, please note the following packs update:
+* The upgraded Cluster API version used by Palette mandates the following pack updates:
   * Kubernetes 1.18.x and below are no longer suppored.
-We recommend deploying Kubernetes version 1.19.x and above for improved stability and compatibility.
+Please use Kubernetes version 1.19.x or above in the Cluster Profile.
-  * vSphere CSI storage driver 1.0.x version is no longer supported for any new Cluster Provisioning.
+  * vSphere CSI storage driver 1.0.x version is no longer supported for new Cluster Provisioning.
 Please upgrade your CSI Pack to 2.3.x for enhanced performance.

-Note: vSphere Cluster Control Plane node will be repaved as Part of 2.2.0 Upgrade.
+* As part of Palette upgrade to 2.2.0, control plane node(s) of any existing vSphere cluster will be replaced.

 # November 20, 2021 - Release 2.1.0